Big Camp at Stowe

 Located at the tip of North Bucks, Stowe is set in a countryside location easy to reach from Northampton, Milton Keynes, Oxford and Aylesbury.
 Look us up on google maps using postcode MK18 5EQ.

 Unlike any other campsite you could choose, we’re pleased to offer exclusive pitches inside the Grade I historic landscape, amongst temples and lakes.
-Every year we move our camp location and in 2017 we can reveal we'll be by the Temple of Friendship with fantastic views across the lake creating an atmospheric backdrop.
+We can reveal for our camp location we'll be by the Temple of Friendship with fantastic views across the lake creating an atmospheric backdrop.

 By choosing Stowe as you camping location, you’ll be supporting our restoration work, whilst you make memories on a family trip your children will never forget.

-- Times: Arrival from midday on 8 August.
-Depart from camp site 11am, 10 August.
-Enjoy the whole event and explore the gardens until 5pm closing time on 10 August.
+- Times: Arrival from midday on 1 August.
+When booking you'll be able to choose an arrival time slot.
+Depart from camp site 11am, 3 August.
+Enjoy the whole event and explore the gardens until 5pm closing time on 3 August

 - Toilets and shower facilities will be available throughout the event